Opiate Withdrawal Medications, Remedies, and Supplements

 Although these symptoms are eased through monitored medical detox programs, they can still make detox frustrating to undertake.
-According to an article in ACP Hospitalist, the symptoms may include:
+Opioid withdrawal symptoms may include:

 - Muscle aches

 - Runny nose

 - Digestive discomfort